tinyclub/linux-lab/README.md

 * kernel-checkout, checkout a specified kernel version, may override your changes
 * kernel-cleanup, clean up git repository, may remove your changes
-* kernel-clean, clean building history, may run cleanup automatically
+* kernel-clean, clean building history
+* kernel-cleanall, clean both of the building history and the source code changes

 ## 4.2 Using Uboot Bootloader